zerokol-cmd/Thaumcraft4-Solver-Mod/README.md

 ### Mixins

-[Mixins](https://github.com/SpongePowered/Mixin) are used to modify vanilla or mod/library code during runtime without having to edit and recompile their source code.
-For example, redirect a method call, inject additional code, access private fields/methods, make a class implement your interface...
-It's an advanced topic and most mods don't need to do that.
+[Mixins](https://github.com/SpongePowered/Mixin) are used to modify vanilla or mod/library code during runtime without having to edit, recompile, and redistribute the original code.
+For example, mixins can change a hardcoded value, redirect a method call, inject additional code, access private fields/methods, make a class implement your interface, and more.
+Mixins are an advanced feature which most normal mods will not require.

-Documentation about Mixin features can be found here : [Mixin Wiki](https://github.com/SpongePowered/Mixin/wiki) and [MixinExtras Wiki](https://github.com/LlamaLad7/MixinExtras/wiki)
+Documentation about Mixin features can be found here: [Mixin Wiki](https://github.com/SpongePowered/Mixin/wiki) and [MixinExtras Wiki](https://github.com/LlamaLad7/MixinExtras/wiki)

-To see examples you can find lots of mixins in the mods : [Hodgepodge](https://github.com/GTNewHorizons/Hodgepodge) and [Angelica](https://github.com/GTNewHorizons/Angelica).
+There are many examples of mixins in these mods: [Hodgepodge](https://github.com/GTNewHorizons/Hodgepodge) and [Angelica](https://github.com/GTNewHorizons/Angelica)

-To add Mixins to your project follow one of the example commits :
+To enable Mixins in your project, follow one of the example commits:
 - use [normal mixins](https://github.com/GTNewHorizons/ExampleMod1.7.10/commit/beba55615fa8337b7639f0d5b18db6cc8d4826be) for basic and quick registration
-- use [GTNH Early/Late mixins](https://github.com/GTNewHorizons/ExampleMod1.7.10/commit/c4df59d92164775b69451f3e690239e93d1fc979) system to have full control over the registration logic and check for presence of other mods during runtime to load your mixins
+- use [GTNH IMixins](https://github.com/GTNewHorizons/ExampleMod1.7.10/commit/055cd4f18765a421a86c706f53b62116988297e3) (recommended) for the same thing as below, but in a less verbose and more unified manner using the IMixins api
-- use [GTNH IMixins](https://github.com/GTNewHorizons/ExampleMod1.7.10/commit/055cd4f18765a421a86c706f53b62116988297e3) (recommended) system for the same thing as the above but in a less verbose and more unified manner using the IMixins api
+- use [GTNH Early/Late mixins](https://github.com/GTNewHorizons/ExampleMod1.7.10/commit/c4df59d92164775b69451f3e690239e93d1fc979) to have full control over the registration logic and check for presence of other mods during runtime to load your mixins

-When enabling mixins in your project the dependencies are handled automatically.
+The extra required dependencies are handled automatically after mixins are enabled.

 ### Advanced